apterek/test_request_to_dns/README.md

 # test_request_to_dns
+### Run the script as root because you need to access system sockets

 ### First of all, install the necessary libraries
 ```commandline
    pip3 install -r requirements.txt
 ```

-### Run the script as root because you need to access system sockets
-Example:
+Example run script (10,000 domains will be generated and run in 10 threads):
 ```commandline
   python3 requester.py -d 10000 -t 10
 ```